KerryM001/yoga-with-kerry/README.md

 ​
 * The user is given links to each section of the page, and when clicked, these bring the user to the section.
 * Each option is clear and easy to read.
-* I used a hamburger menu, to provide a better user experience.
+* It minimises to a column when seen on smaller screens, to provide better user experience.
 ​
 #### *features
 ​